oslabs-beta/ReactRTC/README.md

 </div>

-ReactRTC is a JS library that brings the real-time communication capabilities of WebRTC into React applications.
+ReactRTC-beta is a JS library that brings the real-time communication capabilities of WebRTC into React applications.

 ReactRTC simplifies the implementation of WebRTC by providing developers with a customizable react component and signalling server module for the back-end.